RennyCode/Rennycode/README.md

 * I've participated in many Kaggle competitions ~And Won

-* Alone I combined and masterd the tripple threat of js, html and css rule them all
+* Alone I combined and masterd the triple threat of JS, HTML and CSS rule them all

-* For 3 long years i trained under the classic institute of Afeka college Academy
+* For 3 long years I trained under the classic institute of Afeka College Academy

-### so? won't you shake a poor sinner's hand?
+### So?
+Won't you shake a poor sinner's hand?
-### quick One-Shot?
+### Quick One-Shot?
 20 minutes in and out?

 ### Hit me up at the tavern -